 If you enter the country of your other nationality on that country’s passport, local authorities may not recognise you as Australian.
 This can happen even if that country recognises dual nationality.
 This can limit the Australian government’s ability to provide you with consular assistance.

 Some countries have restrictions on their departing nationals.
-This can include putting an exit permit (or exit visa) in their passport.
+This can include requiring an exit permit (or exit visa) in their passport.

 Check with the embassy or consulate of your other country, well before you travel.